fluffy/ietf/rtcweb-sdp/rid/draft-mmusic-rtp-format-identifier.md

 a=rid:<rid-identifier> pt=<fmt-list> max-fs=<fs-val> ...

 Examples
-1) Asymmetric video framesize
-a=rid:1 pt=96 max-send-fs=1382400 max-recv-fs=57600
+1) Directional video framesize a=rid:1 pt=96 max-send-fs=1382400 max-recv-fs=57600

-2) Symmetric video framesize
+2) Non-Directional video framesize a=rid:1 pt=96 max-fs=1382400
-a=rid:1 PT=96 max-fs=1382400
 ~~~~~~~~~~~~~~~

 ## The "max-br", "max-recv-br", "max-send-br" Attributes

-This set of paramters specificy maximum video bitrate in bits
+This set of parameters specify the maximum video bitrate in bits
-per second. 'max-send-br' and 'max-recv-br' provides granular
+per second.
+The 'max-send-br' and 'max-recv-br' attributes together
-control for setting the video bitrate for send and receive directions
-respectively. 'max-br' MUST be used when asymmetrical video bitrate
-setting per direction is not required.
+provide granular control for setting the video bitrate for send and receive directions respectively.
+The 'max-br' attribute MUST be used when asymmetrical video bitrate setting per direction is not required.

 ~~~~~~~~~~~~~~~